koojahyeob/koojahyeob/README.md

 <br>

-If you want to see more information about me, here is my CV[]
+If you want to see more information about me, here is my CV[file:///D:/D_download/KooJaHyeob%20CV.pdf]

 <div>